Jupiter's Darling: Production

 The film was based on a 1927 play Road to Rome.
-Film rights were bought by MGM.
-In May 1933 the studio announced they would make a movie from the play.
+It was bought by MGM in April 1933 who announced they would make a movie from the play, potentially as a star vehicle for Clark Gable.
 In June the studio listed the project among their upcoming productions.
-Rights appear to have lapsed because, in April 1939, MGM announced they had purchased the property again as a vehicle for Myrna Loy and Clark Gable with Joseph L. Mankiewicz to produce.
+Rights appear to have lapsed because in April 1939 MGM announced they had purchased the property again as a vehicle for Gable and Myrna Loy with Joseph L. Mankiewicz to produce.
 In May 1940 MGM announced the film would star Loy.

-In January 1950, MGM announced that Charles Schnee had just completed a script for Clarence Brown to direct and that they hoped Kirk Douglas to star.
+In January 1950 MGM announced that Charles Schnee had just completed a script for Clarence Brown to direct and that they hoped Kirk Douglas to star.
 However no film resulted.

-In January 1954, MGM announced they would turn the play into a musical called Jupiter's Darling starring Esther Williams and Howard Keel.
+In January 1954 MGM announced they would turn the play into a musical called Jupiter's Darling starring Esther Williams and Howard Keel.
 MGM said because of this casting, Jane Powell was to go into Athena which had been intended for Williams, Ava Gardner would replace Powell in Love Me or Leave Me, and Lana Turner would replace Gardner in My Most Intimate Friend.

-In her memoirs, Williams said she had been on maternity leave for three months while pregnant with daughter Susan, and had assumed that she would get straight to work on the film Athena.
-She, along with writers Leo Pogostin and Chuck Walters created the premise for Athena while making Easy to Love, and Walters finished the script while Williams was on maternity leave.
-However, Athena had already begun shooting when Williams arrived back from leave, and the studio had changed the swimming sequences to dancing sequences and replaced Williams with Jane Powell.
+In her memoir, Williams said she had been on maternity leave for three months, being pregnant with daughter Susan, and had assumed that she would go straight to work on the film Athena.
+She, along with writers Leo Pogostin and Chuck Walters, created the premise for Athena during the filming of Easy to Love, and Walters finished the script while Williams was on leave.
+However, Athena had already gone into production when Williams returned, and the studio had changed the swimming sequences to dancing sequences and replaced Williams with Jane Powell.
 Williams was then assigned Jupiter's Darling.

 Howard Keel later said the studio decided to change the title from Road to Rome so audiences did not think it was a "Road" picture.
 He suggested Hannibal's Darling which led to the title of Jupiter's Darling.

-In February 1954, George Sanders was announced as co-star; it was said he agreed to do it because he had the chance to sing.
+In February 1954 George Sanders was announced as co-star; it was said he agreed to do it because he had the chance to sing.
 Keel said that Sanders' singing numbers were cut out of the final film.

 Marge and Gower Champion joined the cast; Howard Keel signed a new long-term contract with MGM in April.
-Williams says director George Sidney delayed filming three months so the Champions could make the movie (they were doing Three for the Show at Columbia), but she says the real reason was Sidney was having marital difficulties with his wife, Lillian Burns, and did not want to go home; she says this led to Sidney insisting on long shoot days and rehearsal.
+Williams said director George Sidney delayed filming by three months so the Champions could be in it (they were still shooting Three for the Show at Columbia), but she then said the real reason was Sidney was having marital difficulties with his wife Lillian Burns and did not want to go home.
+Williams said this led to Sidney insisting on long shoot days and rehearsals.